pragtical/pragtical.github.io/docs/user-guide/plugins.md

 repository so that plugin managers can be built to install and manage plugins.

-Currently, there are two plugin managers made for Pragtical — [ppm] and [Miq].
+Currently, there are two plugin managers made for Pragtical:

-ppm is a plugin manager more akin to distro package managers such as `apt` and `dnf`.
-It also provides a GUI for installing plugins.
+1. [ppm] - a plugin manager more akin to distro package managers such as `apt` and `dnf`. ppm is currently shipped on pragtical official releases and a GUI for installing plugins is shipped as part of the editor, also it is accessible from the command line interface by invoking `pragtical pm`.
-Miq is a declarative plugin manager that allows user to declare plugins and install/update them all at once.
+2. [Miq] - a declarative plugin manager that allows user to declare plugins and install/update them all at once.

 These two plugin managers use vastly different ways of plugin management, so please consult the main page for